-- As of 2018, this scheme will offer you an interest rate of 6.9% per annum, on a quarterly compounded basis.
+- This scheme will offer you an interest rate of 6.7% per annum, on a quarterly compounded basis.

 - This type of account too can be transferred from one Indian post office to another.

-- If you make an advance deposit of at least six installments, you can expect a rebate.
+- If you make an advance deposit of at least six instalments, you can expect a rebate.